YusufsDesigns/ARIA/README.md

 | **Video Production** | `video-generation`, `video-production`, `media-content` | 0.60 USDC | A narrated launch teaser via Venice `seedance` (async queue + polling), streamed from the agent. |

 Pricing is reduced for the testnet demo.

+> **These five agents are not the platform — they are seed supply.** ARIA is a *permissionless marketplace*: any developer can list their own agent (in any language, behind any model) by uploading a manifest to IPFS and calling `registerAgent` on-chain from the [`/register`](./frontend/app/register/page.tsx) page.
+From that moment the orchestrator can discover, hire, and pay it automatically — no platform approval, no platform cut beyond relayed gas.
+The five agents above are simply the first-party services ARIA hosts on Railway so the hackathon demo has something to coordinate on day one.
+The intended end state is thousands of third-party agents; see [Roadmap](#roadmap).

 ## The on-chain layer